 Why Should I Use Version Control in Project Management Software?

-Version control is a method of tracking changes to documents and files so that you always know which version is the current iteration.
+Version control is a method of tracking changes to documents and files to always know which version is the current iteration.
 It also enables you to maintain old versions in case you want to see what’s changed or need to restore a previous version.

 Version control can also apply to other files, such as videos and images, as well as software and any other deliverables that have multiple iterations.